 e(t) is the Error signal (actual RPM – target RPM) which should be as small as possible.
 The 3 equations P, I and D use this error signal to create 3 components that are summed together to create the PWM signal, which controls the brake.
 The actual RPM is fed back again to create e(t) together with the target RPM (which by now might have changed slightly depending on the curve).

-The quick start guide is to set Kp = 0.3, Ki = 0.15 and Kd = 0.
+The quick start guide for a roller based eddy brake is to set Kp = 1, Ki = 0.5 and Kd = 0.03.
 If you see oscillations, reduce Kp.
 You will see some steady state error, which is fixed with the Ki parameter, but first get it stable with only Kp.